Open-Game-Standards-Alliance/Local-Telemetry-Standard/implementation-capnproto.md

 ### Integration with Transport Layer

 Cap’n Proto is used to serialize the telemetry data, which is then sent via a transport layer (e.g., Aeron).
 Cap’n Proto’s zero-copy serialization complements high-performance transports like Aeron, ensuring minimal latency for real-time motion telemetry.
 The transport is abstracted behind a `Transport` base class, with implementations like `AeronTransport` (see `implementation-aeron.md`).
-The library exposes a high-level C API for developers to set fields and send data.
+The library exposes a high-level C API for developers to set fields, send data, and retrieve both raw and derived data (e.g., velocity, acceleration).

 ### High-Level C API

 The C API (`motion_telemetry.h`) allows developers to interact with the telemetry system without directly handling Cap’n Proto:

 ```c